GenSpectrum/LAPIS/docs/source/index.html.md

 }
 ```

 Large queries, for example detailed information on all the samples, will take a bit.
 Instead, we can adapt the query to filter to only samples of interest.
+The syntax for additing filters is `<attribute1>=<valueA>&<attribute2>=<valueB>`.

 All four **sample** endpoints can be filtered by the following attributes: